 Not sure what should happen to your tattoo afterward or how to handle the healing process?
 We've got you covered.
 Ahead: Everything you need to know about the post-tattoo experience and when it's safe to shave.

 Tattoos generally go through several different stages of healing.
 Immediately afterward, your skin might look raw and feel tender to the touch, though this should only last a day or so depending on how large your ink is and where it's placed.
 For instance, a tiny tattoo on your arm might feel fine after a few hours, while a large piece in a sensitive spot like your ribs could take days to feel normal again.
-Most artists recommend using coconut oil or an ointment like Aquaphor to protect the tattoo and ensure it stays moisturized.

 During the middle stage, your tattoo will likely look very dark as it hasn't peeled yet and should be safe to touch and shower with, so long as you're not completely submerging it under water.
 The last stage is the peeling stage, which tends to occur anywhere from three or four days to a week after you got your ink.
 Once it scabs over and sheds, your skin will regenerate itself and produce a new protective layer over your tattoo.
 This is usually when it's safe to shave again, though if your skin is ultra-sensitive, it could still become irritated.